Bell cutting 4,800 jobs under restructuring plan

 “This means organizational changes for our team and streamlining where we can, while finding ways to free up capital and resources to invest in new areas and to better serve our customers,” the letter states.

 Bibic further points to the company’s partnership with Best Buy, which will rebrand The Source stores to Best Buy Express, as a “recent accomplishment.”
-What the letter doesn’t mention the significant job cuts that come with the partnership.
+What the letter doesn’t mention is the significant job cuts that come with the partnership.
 Bell will close 107 The Source retail stores and remove its head office and back office operations.

 Furthermore, Bell is selling 45 radio stations across Canada to seven buyers.